jiegec/ctf-writeups/puppeteer/index.md

 # Redbud Puppeteer

 [Puppeteer](https://thuctf.redbud.info/) is a weekly CTF event by Redbud.
+You can play the challenges in my [archive](https://ctf.jia.je/).

 - Week 0:
     - [Easy Random 1](./week0/easy-random-1.md): Attack glibc RNG